-The PNE want to send a content to an External Entity
+The PNE wants to send a content to an External Entity

 The PNE sends the content to CPNS Server with the ID of the External Entity via the PN GW.

 The PN GW checks the content and/or the IDs (receiver and sender).
 It compares this information with lists to valid the transmission.
 If not the PNGW sends a NOK ( step 2.1) to the PNE.
 This checking is optional.